oddbird/oddsite/content/2019/10/02/sass-modules.rst

   // configuration…
   $font-path: '../fonts/';

-  // accoutrement nowhas access to my configuration…
+  // accoutrement now has access to my configuration…
   @import 'accoutrement/sass/tools';

   // all these files have access to accoutrement, and each other…